- Main sources

 - other themes were important, too, but less contentious, for example the collision between age-old Irish scenes he wanted to cling on to and the inexorability of post 1945 ‘modernism’ and ‘progress’ (in The Gravel Walks) that he only grudgingly accepts;

 - Heaney’s lyrical messages and the see-saw of his emotions in response to the Troubles caught the eye of the Nobel Prize panel many of whose previous laureates were in their time enmeshed in similarly thorny circumstances.
 With the award came global recognition and acclaim.
-There could be no greater affirmation of the integrity of Heaney’s poetry whatever his own unease as a member of the minority Catholic population that he might have put his public voice to more forthright use;
+There could be no greater affirmation of the integrity of Heaney’s poetry whatever his personal unease that as a member of the minority Catholic population he might have put his public voice to more forthright use;

 - He is the last of a trio of poets and friends to win the Nobel Prize over the previous nine years.
 Each had the particularity, in a literary age shaky about external reality, of transmuting something more than implications and combinations of language.
 Each found his material in an autobiography that was both personal and national.
 Derek Walcott’s nation is the West Indies, Josef Brodsky’s the nation of exile, Heaney’s is that of an Irishman wandering between his country and the world and imagining both Richard Eder Los Angeles Times June 9 1996;